 Will Going Abroad Improve Your Chances of Fighting Cancer?

 We can’t give a definitive answer because every cancer patient goes through a unique journey.
-However, we can tell you that most patients choose to go abroad to fight cancer when their cancer is advanced, usually at stage 4.
+However, we can tell you that most patients traveling abroad with cancer choose to do so when their cancer is advanced, usually at stage 4.

 Conventional medicine views stage 4 cancer as one that cannot be cured or completely removed.
 These patients may benefit from seeking alternative treatment methods unavailable in the U.S.